Hiper1125/DungeonHelper/README.md

 Here are some of the main features of the bot

 - Roll dice according to a formula (/roll `formula: d20 + 2d10`)
+- Flip a shiny coin and test your luck (/flip)
 - List all items in a category (/show `category: Monsters`)
 - Give information about an item (/search ```category: Magic Item``` ```keyword: Longbow```)
 - Create a character (/character crate `campaing: Uspua`)